domkris/AuthDemo/README.md

  }
 ```
 Chore class represents the chore.<br>
-It contains the fileds like: the user assigned to it, isFInished, isApproved statuses, etc.<br>
+It contains the fields like: the user assigned to it, isFinished, isApproved statuses, etc.<br>

  <br>
 <!--END Chore ------------------------------------------------------------------------------------------------------------------------------->